j-shm/openxr-experimental-boundary/readme.md

 - [Newtonsoft Json](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@2.0/manual/index.html)
 - [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.3/manual/index.html) + sample assets

+XR Interaction Toolkit is not nessacary if you are only using the package for loading already made boundaries in

 These should be installed when you open this unity project apart from sample assets.

 | Headset           	| Supported ✔️❌🤔 	|